FC Phoenix Kharkiv: 2019/20

 In the 2019/20 season Phoenix won two friendly tournaments, and received gold medals from the Top League of the Futsal Fair in Lutsk.
 It also won the international friendly tournament in Hamburg.
 This team of children born in 2006 finished in third place in the qualifying tournament for the Championship of Ukraine, and fought its way to the final stages of the U-15 Championship that took place in Kherson, where it was placed just seventh in the overall ranking.

 Phoenix took part in the futsal Cup of Ukraine for children born in 2006, which took place from 9 to 12 March 2020 in Slobozhanske in the Dnipropetrovsk region.
 The team finished in first place in the group stage after scoring 10 points in 5 games.
 In the final, Phoenix met their peers from the Olimpiya-Dnipro team.
 The score at full time was 1:1, but Phoenix won the penalty shootout 3:1.
 The Phoenix player Ivan Konkov was named best player of the tournament.

+2022/23

+When the war came to Ukraine, young footballers had to leave Kharkiv for different parts of the country and the rest of the world.